A 2019 Salesforce study reported that 84% of 8,000 consumers and business buyers

 To consistently deliver an experience your customers will love, let’s examine how the scientific method has played out thus far around the health of that organ that makes love possible.

 Scant data, but progress nonetheless

-To kick off heart disease research, these men and others gather bits and pieces of data which can be organized in neat yet rather disconnected silos: physiological descriptions, symptoms, and potential causes.
+To kick off heart disease research, these men and others gather bits and pieces of data that can be organized into neat yet rather disconnected silos: physiological descriptions, symptoms, and potential causes.
 They are recognizing and reporting on what is happening, but the “why” still eludes them.

 With a prototype, you can test usability to ensure tasks within the software can be completed.
 At the MVP or beta stage, you gather quantitative data from system analytics (e.g., Google Analytics or Adobe Analytics).
 Likely, these pieces of data are dispersed among siloed teams:

 marketing, UX, and IT.

 In this earliest stage of data-driven design, you begin to see what is happening, but not why.

 Heart disease innovation: Research around heart disease is no longer a rarity, and the rate at which new information is uncovered is picking up the pace.
 In 1856, the “father of pathology,” Rudolf Virchow, defines what makes up a blood clot in the vascular system and begins to identify risk factors.
 Building on the science that came before him, he develops concepts that remain relevant today.

 His work is a turning point, as scientists begin to think about clinical implications and how to serve patients (aka customers).
 They’re seeing valuable connections among physiology, symptoms and causes.